stashed/docs/docs/setup/install/stash/index.md

 As you can see from the above output that Stash has created `Task` objects for each supported databases.

 Now, you are ready to [take your first backup](/docs/guides/README.md) using Stash.

+## Purchase Stash License

+If you are interested in purchasing Stash license, please contact us via sales@appscode.com for further discussion.
+You can also set up a meeting via our [calendly link](https://calendly.com/appscode/intro).

+If you are willing to purchase Stash license but need more time to test in your dev cluster, feel free to contact sales@appscode.com.
+We will be happy to extend your trial period.